by Sam at Management 3.0

 #5: Online learning and personal development training is on the rise

 Four times the number of people are looking for online learning opportunities and fives times the number of employers are providing online learning opportunities for their workers.
 People with jobs are putting a huge emphasis on personal development courses and people who are unemployed have placed greater emphasis on learning digital skills such as data analysis, computer science and information technology.

 At Management 3.0 we created new online workshops to adapt to the age of COVID-19.
-We also have excellent e-learning classes with our Management 3.0 Academy.
 As much as we value in-person learning we’ve adapted online and realize that online learning is here to stay.